WTy-2/spec/spec.md

 r: (x: Int, y: Int) = (x: 3, y: 1, z: 5)
 ```

-One way to read this is as constructing a record that obeys the constraint `(x: Int, y: Int, z: Int)` and then implicitly converting that into accepts `(x: Int, y: Int)`.
+One way to read this is as constructing a record that obeys the constraint `(x: Int, y: Int, z: Int)` and then implicitly converting that into `(x: Int, y: Int)`.
 Implementations of WTy2 may want to warn the programmer in such cases.

 #### Design Note: Transitivity

 Transitivity of implicit conversions between types in WTy2 is a very useful property to try and retain, both for making the language intuitive to the programmer and for making implementation of type checking and inference easier.
-Decisions with regards to where types of record constraints can appear and which convertions can be done implicitly should be carefully made to ensure transitivity is not broken.
+Decisions with regards to where types of record constraints can appear and which convertions can be done implicitly should be made carefully to ensure transitivity is not broken.

 Note if defaults could appear simply in the constraints of local variables, it would be possible to have:

 ```
 r1: (x: Int, y: Int) = (2, 3)
 r2: (x: Int, z: Int = 4) = r1
 r3: (x: Int, z: Int) = r2
 ```

 But clearly the assignment `r3 = r1` should not be allowed directly.

-Similarly, if `toTuple` could be done implicitly, we would have:
+Similarly, if `toTuple` could be done implicitly, a programmer could write:

 ```
 r1: (x: Int, y: Int) = (2, 3)
 p: (Int, Int) = r1
 r2: (a: Int, y: Int) = p
 ```

 But `r2 = r1` should be disallowed.

 #### Unresolved Questions